JasonXie-Code/RemoteMIDI-Controller/README.md

 This project demonstrates real-time web-based MIDI control.
 Feel free to use, modify, and extend for your own projects.

+**Special Thanks:**
+- **Tobias Erichsen and the loopMIDI team** - Without loopMIDI's excellent virtual MIDI driver, this project would not be possible.
+Their free, reliable virtual MIDI solution is essential for enabling seamless communication between applications on Windows.
+Visit: https://www.tobias-erichsen.de/software/loopmidi.html

 **Dependencies:**
 - python-rtmidi: MIDI I/O library
 - websockets: WebSocket implementation